Orbis Pictus: History

 Originally published in Latin and German in 1658 in Nuremberg, the book soon spread to schools in Germany and other countries.
-The first English edition was published in 1659.
+The first English edition by Charles Hoole was published in 1659.
 The first quadrilingual edition (in Latin, German, Italian and French) was published in 1666.
-The first Czech translation was published in the 1685 quadrilingual edition (together with Latin, German and Hungarian), by the Breuer publishing house in Levoča.
-In the years 1670 to 1780, new editions were published in various languages, with upgraded both pictures and text content.
+The first Czech translation was published in the 1685 quadrilingual edition (together with Latin, German and Hungarian), by the Breuer publishing house in Lőcse (today Levoča, Slovakia).
+In the years 1670 to 1780, new editions were published in various languages, with both the pictures and text content being improved.

 Orbis Pictus had a long-lasting influence on children's education.
 It was a precursor of both audio-visual techniques and the lexical approach in language learning.

 In 1930 Otto Neurath claimed that images in Gesellschaft und Wirtschaft constituted a new Orbis Pictus.